ti-cortex-m4/demo-java-completablefuture/doc/article.md

-*   it’s impossible to register a callback on task competition - the only possible way is to check the result of the `isDone` method in a cycle (to busy-wait)
+*   it's impossible to register a callback on task competition - the only possible way is to check the result of the `isDone` method in a cycle (to busy-wait)
-*   it’s impossible to combine the results of two tasks in a non-blocking way
+*   it's impossible to combine the results of two tasks in a non-blocking way
-*   it’s impossible to manually complete a task either with a result or with an exception
+*   it's impossible to manually complete a task either with a result or with an exception

 To change this, in Java 8 were added (and in Java 9 and Java 12 were updated) the `CompletionStage` interface and its base implementation the `CompletableFuture` class.
 These classes allow building effective multi-step computations of a single result - not only in simple linear sequences of steps but also when steps form dependencies as complicated as directed acyclic graphs.